 CLICK AN IMAGE FOR LARGER VIEW

-Alexandru David was born in Kishinev, the capital of Russian Moldova, and raised in Bucureşti (Bucharest), Romania.
+Alexandru David was born in Kishinev, the capital of Russian Moldova, and raised from age five in Bucureşti (Bucharest), Romania.
+His parents were both Romanian, but not dancers.
 He bagan international folkdancing at the age of ten.
 He began studying Russian dance as a child at the Pioneer Palace in Bucharest.
 At the age of 12, he joined the Romanian State Ensemble Ciocârlia, which had a school to train professional dancers.
 The school was based on the Russian method; first ballet classes, then classes in Russian and Romanian character dance.

 At the age of 14, after spending three years in the State Ensemble program, he joined a different ensemble, Periniţa.
 The training there was the same: one ballet class a week and two classes in Russian character dance.
 The performances the ensemble did included Russian dance.
 One of the teachers was the director of the Romanian Army ensemble.
 He also worked with the director of the big state ensemble, Joc, in Kishinev, and The Music Hall Ensemble, with which he became a lead dancer.
 Alexandru encouraged his brother, Mihai David, to resign from Ciocârlia and join him in The Music Hall Ensemble, which left for Paris two weeks later, but without Alexandru, who was denied because authorities thought he might defect to his long-time associations in the West.